• Skip to main content

 Overlook things to know - The trail does not open until May due to bear management.

-Parking is super limited so you will want to be prepared to wait for a parking spot.
+Parking is extremely limited, so be prepared to wait for a spot.

 Pets are not allowed on the trail.

-The Grand Prismatic Overlook Trail is an easy to difficult hike depending on the hiker’s physical abilities.
+The Grand Prismatic Overlook Trail is an easy to challenging hike depending on the hiker’s physical abilities.

 This is due to the incline of the hike and the trail material.
 The trail is made of black sand/gravel.
 It makes it difficult to walk this trail.